 Please elaborate:

+[agreed]

 20bis.
 Has your country facilitated and accepted the return of victims of trafficking in persons, without undue or unreasonable delay, with due regard for the safety of that person, when the victim was a national of your State or had the right of permanent residence in your State at the time of entry into the country (art.
 8,para.
 1)?